 Quick answer

-A first edition of I Have Landed: The End of a Beginning in Natural History by Stephen Jay Gould (Harmony Books, 2002) is identified by: Harmony Books, New York, 2002; first edition, first printing with number line ending in 1; priced dust jacket.
-US true first, Harmony Books (a Crown/Random House imprint).
+A first edition of I Have Landed: The End of a Beginning in Natural History by Stephen Jay Gould (Harmony Books, 2002) is identified by: Harmony Books, New York, published 14 May 2002; first edition, first printing with the number line ending in 1 on the copyright page.
+US true first, Harmony Books (a Crown/Random House imprint), 2002.

 Checklist — a true first has these:

-- Harmony Books, New York, 2002; first edition, first printing with number line ending in 1; priced dust jacket
+- Harmony Books, New York, published 14 May 2002; first edition, first printing with the number line ending in 1 on the copyright pageP-029542

-- Gould's tenth and final essay collection, 418 pages
+- Gould's tenth and final essay collection, completed shortly before his deathP-029545

 - Publisher imprint reads Harmony Books